CALCIUM OXALATE UROLITHIASIS IN A

 to come.
 Then stones might form again."

-was banned from the bedroom because he would
+hours.
+The dog was banned from the bedroom

-pee at the kitchen drainage grate but the
+locked.
+He would pee at the kitchen drainage

-owner would always bring him outdoors in the
+grate but the owner would always bring him

-morning so that he could pee all urine at
+outdoors in the morning so that he could pee

-one go within the first time.
-He continued
+all urine at one go within the first time.

-the natural behaviour of male dogs that have
+as this is the natural behaviour of male

 Conclusion